fusebit/everyauth-express/README.md

 ## Service configuration

-Everyauth comes with shared OAuth clients to services it supports so that you can get up and running quickly.
+EveryAuth comes with shared OAuth clients to services it supports so that you can get up and running quickly.
 Those clients have limited permissions.
-Once the needs of your app exceed those permissions, you will need to create your own OAuth client in the respective service and configure Everyauth to use it.
+Once the needs of your app exceed those permissions, you will need to create your own OAuth client in the respective service and configure EveryAuth to use it.

-Service confguration is performend using the Everyauth CLI.
+Service confguration is performend using the EveryAuth CLI.
 Documentation of specific services talks about service-specific parameters that need to be set, but in a typical case you would need to specify your own _client ID_, _client secret_, and _scope_, for example:

 ```bash
 everyauth service set slack \